0xadada/0xadada.github.io/_posts/2020-03-15-elasticity-versus-discipline.md

      $5B on top</strong>.
 To put this simply, this is a massive con-job and outright theft.
-Nationalizing the airline industry is a win-win: it will create good paying american jobs, make flying more affordable, mitigate cost cutting at the exepnse of flight safety (see 'Boeing 737 Max'), and mitigate market risk.
+Nationalizing the airline industry is a win-win: it will create good paying american jobs, make flying more affordable, mitigate cost cutting at the expense of flight safety (see 'Boeing 737 Max'), and mitigate market risk.
      <a class="RefBack" href="#ref:note:2"></a>
    </div>